arfeo/typescript-app/README.md

 # typescript-app

-This script automates the creation of a basic TypeScript application (typescript + sass + gulp4 + tslint + browserify).
+This script automates the creation of a basic TypeScript application (typescript + sass + gulp + tslint + browserify).

 ### Installation